paul-hammant/tbd/content/continuous-delivery/index.md

 **An automatic push all the way into production; Maybe every commit**

 This is a extension of 'Continuous Delivery', but the deployment is to production.
-Certain types of startups like NetFlix, Etsy and Github deploy their major application to production with each commit.
+Certain types of startups like Netflix, Etsy and Github deploy their major application to production with each commit.
 Companies that have applications/services where  clients/customers could lose money, are much less likely to *firehose into production*.

 # References elsewhere